openwashdata/rwpfunctionality/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-This plot provides insight into the distribution of different types of water points present in the data set.
+This plot provides insight into the distribution of different types of water points present in the dataset.
 Understanding the prevalence of each type is valuable for various purposes, such as evaluating the functionality of each type to inform future development projects.
 For instance, it helps identifying which types are more common and could